Highlights

 Real-world learning

-You’ll also learn from working professionals and internationally renowned scholars of journalism and media studies.
-QUT Journalism staff maintain close links to the industry through their association with high-profile awards and organisations.
+You’ll also learn from working professionals and internationally renowned experts of journalism and media studies.
+QUT journalism staff maintain close links with industry through their association with high-profile awards and organisations.

 Visit the student and graduate blog to find out more about what it’s like to study communication and where a QUT degree can take you.